-  All campsite, group site and group picnic shelter reservations must be made through Discover Camping.
+All campsite, group site and group picnic shelter reservations must be made the BC Parks reservations system.
 When reservations are not available all campsites function as first-come, first-served.

 Campsite reservations are accepted at this park and first-come, first-served sites may also be available.

 - History: Miracle Beach Provincial Park was previously privately owned by Mr. Frank Pottage.
 In 1950, the BC government purchased 57 hectares of land from Mr. Pottage, and Miracle Beach Class “A” Provincial Park was established.
 In 1952, a game reserve was created over the foreshore area of the park, and in 1956 this was added to the park.
 Additional lands were purchased and donated over the years until 1972, when the park reached its present size of 135 hectares.